APPiLY Technologies Logo

 UI is not UX

-App developers often focus on creating a visually appealing User Interface (UI) while overlooking the importance of User Experience (UX) .
-Vibrant colours and slick animations can create a good first impression, but it's the overall user experience that determines whether a user stays and continues using the app.
+App developers often focus on creating a visually appealing User Interface (UI) while overlooking the importance of User Experience (UX).
+Vibrant colors and slick animations can create a good first impression, but it's the overall user experience that determines whether a user stays and continues using the app.

 Elements of a Good User Experience Design

-An experienced UX designer begins by analysing the app’s business goals, the user needs and the operational environment.
+An experienced UX designer begins by analyzing the app’s business goals, the user needs and the operational environment.
 He considers:

-• Demographics, behaviour and usage patterns of the user
+• Demographics, behavior and usage patterns of the user

 • All Touch points and interfaces between the business and the user